Setting homeschooling goals is the first thing you need to do when beginning to design the very best learning plan for

 Let's first look at the Definition of Education.

 R.C.Sproul Jr.,in his book, "When you Rise Up", answers the question, "What is the goal of Education?"
 In his first chapter, he maintains that education is a process of discipleship in which our goal is to raise God-glorifying children, who walk in truth, abide in truth, live out dominion over His creation, who fear God and obey whatever He commands (Eccl 12:13).

 Firstly, when setting goals for your own family, you will look at relationships , then practical goals - such as money management, sewing skills, woodwork etc and finally take some time considering academic goals.

 Read more about how to create your goals, and create your own unique vision statement for your family.
-This page helps you to work through goals in a step by step for your own family:
+This page helps you to work through goals in a step by step manner.- Setting Goals for your family.

 It doesn't matter whether you've been homeschooling for a week or a life-time, but we all need to be reminded of what is important.

 Would you like some guided help to Keep on Track?

 This free homeschooling E-zine, will provide you with practical advice, helpful home school ideas and food for thought.

 Developed around a specific goal, Keep on Track helps you to focus, keep motivated and strive towards your homeschooling goals.